How corporate storytelling affects your bottom line

 We’ve already said that corporate stories are for everyone, and we mean it.
 Here’s why people in different roles need to become corporate storytellers.

 • Executives need to be corporate storytellers.
-They need to speak externally and internally, and stories help them connect with their various audiences.
-They need stories to convince analysts and investors the company is on track to achieve its goals.
-They need stories to increase buy-in from their senior leaders and management team so there can be an effective cascade of information throughout the organization.
+They speak externally and internally, and stories help them connect with their various audiences.
+They need stories to convince analysts and investors the company is on track, and to increase buy-in from their senior leaders and management team so information cascades effectively through the organization.

 • Managers need to be corporate storytellers.
-They need stories to convince executives and senior leadership teams to give them resources.
-They need stories to keep employees engaged and motivated when times are tough.
+They need stories to convince executives and senior leadership teams to give them resources, and to keep employees engaged and motivated when times are tough.

 • Marketers need to be corporate storytellers.
 They need stories to differentiate products and services, persuade sellers to use their sales enablement material, and make the case internally that marketing efforts are paying off.